-This section explains what budget information is required as part of an application to the National Lottery Extended Programme Fund.
-For more information on budgets you can also visit this page on the Creative Scotland website.
+This section explains what budget information is required as part of an application to the National Lottery Open Fund for Organisations.
+For more information on budgets you can also visit this page on the Creative Scotland website

-We require all applicants to supply us with a separate budget to help us to assess the financial management of your programme.
-In addition to your own budget, we also ask you to provide us with a summary breakdown of the costs associated with your programme by completing the following tables in the application form:
+We require all applicants to supply us with a separate budget to help us to assess the financial management of your project.
+In addition to your own budget, we also ask you to provide us with a summary breakdown of the costs associated with your project by completing the following tables in the application form: